Interpersonal Communication: Types, Examples, & Tips

 Good written communication skills encompass elements like grammar, clarity, tone, and even the use of emojis.

-4. Non-verbal communication
+4. Non-verbal Communication

 Words may paint a picture, but our bodies tell the whole story.
 From subtle facial expressions to confident gestures, non-verbal cues dance alongside our spoken words, often revealing our true emotions and intentions.